SpiritasX/3x4-LED-matrix/README.md

 Loop function has one for loop that goes infinitely from 0 to 16 and back every multiple of 2.
 Binary function that that number - 1 and generates the 12 digit number that gets outputed on the shift registers.
 If any of the three buttons are pressed, this function generates 4 of those 12 bits randomly by taking a random number between 0 and 15.
 Isr function gets called every time a button is pressed and it checks what button exactly was pressed.

+If you have any questions you can contact me on:

+Instagram: dejan_bogovac

+Facebook: Dejan Bogovac

+Gmail: deja.bogovac@gmail.com